 Other Useful Information

 Owner Supervised Program

-An Owner Supervised Program (OSP) allows a public water system to obtain approval to construct several waterline extensions or replacements without submittal of a construction permit application.
+An owner supervised program allows a public water system to obtain approval to construct several waterline extensions or replacements without submittal of a construction permit application.
 Approval is granted for a period of up to five years.
-Required information to obtain an OSP is located in Chapter 1.8 of the Minimum Design Standards for Missouri Community Water Systems.
+Required information to obtain an owner supervised program is located in Chapter 1.8 of the Minimum Design Standards for Missouri Community Water Systems.